VivianBombycilla/RedRandom/README.md

 ### Additional
 - Config -> Speed/Skip -> Skip 0 (never).
 I'm not exactly sure if this matters, but it might.
 It probably doesn't.
 - Config -> Hotkeys, Pause.
 Setting the Pause Hotkey to something like Escape is super helpful.
 I use it a lot.
+- **The random seed should be the same, for the same save file name.** I'll fix that at some point.
+- You can delete the save states that you don't need in the Savestates folder.